Silk Plants for Betta Fish

 - Don’t add plants that can stress your betta fish, such as overly bright or unnatural-colored plants.

-- Look for brands that have good reputations and reviews.
+- Only buy plants labeled aquarium safe or fish safe.
+Look for brands that have good reputations and reviews.

 Our Favorite Tested Silk Plants